itteco/iframely/docs/PARAMS.md

  - there's `format=xml` parameter - if you'd like to get your oEmbed as XML.

  - But no `autoplay` parameter. oEmbed never returns the media that autoplays.
-However, If you're wrapping embed codes with [short URL](https://iframely.com/docs/url-shortener) iFrames using API with `iframe=true`, the autoplay media will be returned with a fallback to [summary card](https://iframely.com/docs/widgets).
+However, If you're wrapping embed codes with [smart iFrames](https://iframely.com/docs/iFrames) using API with `iframe=true`, the autoplay media will be returned with a [special card](https://iframely.com/docs/widgets).